DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |InputModeText| replace:: set the input mode to text
 .. |LineNext| replace:: go to the start of the next line
 .. |LinePrevious| replace:: go to the start of the previous line
-.. |LiteraryBrailleConfirm| replace:: show the current literary braille setting
-.. |LiteraryBrailleOff| replace:: disable the use of literary braille
+.. |LiteraryBrailleOff| replace:: switch to computer braille (eight dots)
-.. |LiteraryBrailleOn| replace:: enable the use of literary braille
+.. |LiteraryBrailleOn| replace:: switch to literary braille (six dots)
 .. |LogActionsOff| replace:: disable the logging of user-requested actions
 .. |LogActionsOn| replace:: enable the logging of user-requested actions
 .. |LogBrailleOff| replace:: disable the logging of braille display updates